ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/AdaptivePageLayout.rst

         }
     }

 **Note:** Observe the use of the ``Page::pageStack`` property in the example above.
 The same property is used to share the :ref:`AdaptivePageLayout <sdk_ubuntu_components_adaptivepagelayout>` instance the Page is used in, therefore the same page can be used in a :ref:`PageStack <sdk_ubuntu_components_pagestack>` or in an :ref:`AdaptivePageLayout <sdk_ubuntu_components_adaptivepagelayout>`.
-However implementations must make sure the desired :ref:`PageStack <sdk_ubuntu_components_pagestack>` or :ref:`AdaptivePageLayout <sdk_ubuntu_components_adaptivepagelayout>`
-function exists in the instance before using it.
+However implementations must make sure the desired :ref:`PageStack <sdk_ubuntu_components_pagestack>` or :ref:`AdaptivePageLayout <sdk_ubuntu_components_adaptivepagelayout>` function exists in the instance before using it.

-:ref:`AdaptivePageLayout <sdk_ubuntu_components_adaptivepagelayout>`
-supports adaptive column handling.
+:ref:`AdaptivePageLayout <sdk_ubuntu_components_adaptivepagelayout>` supports adaptive column handling.
 When the number of columns changes at runtime the pages are automatically rearranged.

 By default the component splits the layout in two columns when the width of the layout exceeds 80 grid units.
 The first column is sized to 40 grid unit width and the second one to fill the rest of the remaining space.
 When the 80 grid unit breakpoint is reached, the component will switch from one column to two, and vice versa.
-These defaults can be overridden through the
-:ref:`layouts <sdk_ubuntu_components_adaptivepagelayout#layouts-prop>`
-property by defining the possible layouts, their column sizing and the breakpoints when the layouts should be activated.
-:ref:`PageColumn <sdk_ubuntu_components_pagecolumn>` configurations must
-appear in the same order (from left to right) as the columns appear in the layout.
+These defaults can be overridden through the :ref:`layouts <sdk_ubuntu_components_adaptivepagelayout_layouts>` property by defining the possible layouts, their column sizing and the breakpoints when the layouts should be activated. :ref:`PageColumn <sdk_ubuntu_components_pagecolumn>` configurations must appear in the same order (from left to right) as the columns appear in the layout.
 If none of the layouts condition is met, a one column layout will be used.

 .. code:: qml